Players Weekend: 2019 monochromatic uniforms

+2024

+Players Weekend returned after a five-year hiatus, being held August 16–18, 2024.
+Unlike previous editions, it did not feature special uniforms with nicknames, but did feature special caps, and players were again allowed to use some custom-designed equipment such as colorful cleats, bats, and gloves.
+The "reimagined" event was purposed differently than earlier editions; it was described as "a platform to celebrate MLB players’ interests, backstories, and the charitable causes that are important to them."
+Each day of the event had a specific theme: Fun Friday, Charitable Saturday, and Appreciation Sunday.
+The 2024 edition also coincided with the seventh edition of the MLB Little League Classic, held at Bowman Field in Williamsport, Pennsylvania.

 Reactions

 Players Weekend was initially hailed by MLB players as a long-overdue opportunity to express their personal style on the field.

 According to SB Nation, 58 players across the league declined to choose a nickname in 2017, instead using their first or last name on their jerseys.
 New York Yankees outfielder Brett Gardner, whose team had never had a name on the back of the jersey, wanted no name at all, but he was overruled; he ended up printing his surname.
 While most players enjoyed custom designing their cleats and other gear, Arizona Diamondbacks pitcher Andrew Chafin opted to wear his regular black cleats.

 Reaction to the 2019 monochrome uniforms by fans, sportswriters, and even team personnel was overwhelmingly negative.
 Fans on social media posts compared them to trash bags, chess pieces and even the Spy vs. Spy cartoon from Mad magazine.
 A USA Today reporter wrote: "If you're checking out highlights from across the league, every game looks the same".
 Cleveland Indians manager Terry Francona jokingly said that he didn't plan to make mound visits during Players Weekend so no one would see him wearing the uniform; he added: "What's the slogan, 'Let the kids play?'
 Let the grown-ups look like morons".
 Los Angeles Dodgers manager Dave Roberts compared the jerseys to "an ugly Christmas sweater".
 The Chicago Cubs let MLB know their dissatisfaction with the uniforms by wearing their traditional royal blue caps on the first day of Players Weekend.
 However, MLB let the Cubs know they did not approve of this decision, and the team wore the designated white caps the rest of the weekend.

+The 2024 edition received media attention for many players' use of bats and cleats with custom designs.